 Often result in screaming and thrashing while asleep.
 This differs from nightmares, as the sleeper remains asleep during their episode.

 This condition makes it hard for sleepers to not only fall asleep, but it also makes it very difficult to stay asleep.
 Children who suffer from insomnia often experience a continuous feeling of sleepiness.

 This condition causes patients to have a hard time staying awake during the day.
 These children report being able to fall asleep at just about any time.

 This condition causes sleepers to have “mini awakenings” that are caused by a respiratory disruption while sleeping.
 Causing them to not get a truly restorative nights’ rest.
-If you have trouble with sleep apnea, take a look at our list of best mattresses for sleep apnea.
+If you have trouble with sleep apnea, take a look at our list of best beds for sleep apnea.